Identity card, security guard supervisor

 Personal identity card or passport.

-The candidate must be a citizen of the Republic of Slovenia or any other member state of the European Union (EU), European Economic Area (EEA) or Switzerland.
+The individual concerned must be a citizen of the Republic of Slovenia or any other Member State of the European Union (EU), European Economic Area (EEA) or the Swiss Confederation.

 Security clearance is performed by the ministry that collects data on security issues and is done to establish the conditions for performing as a detective.
 It must be performed before the licence is issued.
 In the security clearance process, the existence of security issues is established.